-Growth through Construction Capabilities and
+Growth through Construction Capabilities and Refinement of ICT

 Alongside changes in the business environment and advances in technology, NESIC broadened its reach in the telecommunications infrastructure field to such areas as mobile base stations.
 NESIC also expanded business to provide ICT to corporations by creating voice networks, enabling it to provide construction, system integration (SI), and maintenance services.
-Accordingly, we have set up sales bases across the country and broadened our nationwide
+Accordingly, we have set up sales bases across the country and broadened our nationwide responsiveness.